 This page describes our experiences renting in Hilo, Hawaii.
 An important part of renting (or buying for that matter) is picking the neighborhood which fits your needs and lifestyle.
 In the Hilo area, like most places, the neighborhoods vary greatly.

 In November 2007, we moved to Hilo without a rental lined up and without knowing anyone in town.
-We used newspaper classifieds, realtors, vacation rental organizations, and property managers to help us find a rental house in Hilo that met our needs and desires.
+We used newspaper classifieds, realtors, vacation rental organizations, and property managers to help us find a rental house that met our needs and desires.
 Our search was successful and we moved into a wonderful 3 bedroom, 2 bathroom house in University Heights with an awesome view of Hilo Bay.

 Here is what we found along the way and some resources to help others find an affordable place to live in Hilo.